raymondlowe/cave-worksite/quality/adsense_review_sop.md

     - That is between <!-- #BeginEditable "doctitle" --> and <!-- #EndEditable --> and between <!-- #BeginEditable "body" --> and <!-- #EndEditable -->
   - Uneditable regions, which is everything else, comes from the template file `inside.dwt` and is out of scope

+   - Do not add or change adsense units, rely only upon AutoAds

 ## ACTION / EDIT / FIX